rayrobdod/div-reduce/README.md

 Have you, as a professional web developer, ever looked at one of your html files and wondered why there are so many `<div class="">`?
-All the divs and classes are just biolerplate.
+All the divs and classes are just boilerplate.
 The only three html elements a true web dev needs are `link type=stylesheet`, `script` and `div`, and as far as a true web developer knows, those are the only three html elements that exist.
 Why use `<img src=''>` when `background-image` exists in CSS, and why use `<a href=''>` when emcascript has `window.location = ''`?

-This project seeks to accomodate true web developers by removing the boilerplate.
+This project seeks to accommodate true web developers by removing the boilerplate.
 Defined within is a lightweight markup syntax that can be preprocessed into html.